kazssym/bitbucket-api-client.java/README.md

 # Introduction

-The *[Java Client API for Bitbucket® Cloud]* provides a client API and a webhook servlet for [Bitbucket® Cloud].
+The *[Java Client API for Bitbucket® Cloud]* provides a client API and a webhook for [Bitbucket® Cloud].

 [Java Client API for Bitbucket® Cloud]: https://vx68k.bitbucket.io/bitbucket-api-client-java/
 [Bitbucket® Cloud]: https://bitbucket.org/